Skip to content

 Native ACP Plan State

-When plan_provider is not configured and the current mode supports native planning, the adapter injects hidden plan tools into the agent runtime.
+When plan_provider is not configured and the current mode supports native planning, the adapter manages ACP plan state directly.

 Plan access tools